Think Again – How to Reason and Argue, looks at where we are currently going wrong with arguing and how we can get back on track.

 Lesson: People can be neutral—neither for nor against.

-Argument: There is some argument for adopting this policy, but there is also some argument against it and in favor of an alternative; so both sides are reasonable, and it is unreasonable to favor one over the other.
+Argument: There is some argument for adopting this policy, but there is also some argument against it and in favour of an alternative, so both sides are reasonable, and it is unreasonable to favour one over the other.

-Counter: That’s like arguing that there is some argument for jumping off this building (how thrilling!), and there is also some argument against jumping off (how deadly!); so both choices are reasonable, and it is unreasonable to favor one over the other.
+Counter: That’s like arguing that there is some argument for jumping off this building (how thrilling!), and there is also some argument against jumping off (how deadly!), so both choices are reasonable, and it is unreasonable to favour one over the other.

 Lesson: Not all arguments and reasons are equivalent.
 Some are better than others.
 (The same point holds when there are experts on both sides.)

 Argument: You can’t prove that there were weapons of mass destruction in Iraq, so there must have been none.